-Scientific evidence collected over decades demonstrates the reality of sea-level rise and climate change.
+Scientific evidence collected over decades–and scientific consensus–demonstrates the reality of sea-level rise and climate change.
 Sea level measurements tell us how much the oceans have risen, and historical records from various sources, including ice cores, confirm that atmospheric carbon dioxide has increased rapidly during the last century.

-While science can tell us that our seas are rising and climate is changing, it cannot tell us about the speed or scale of these changes.
+While science can tell us that our seas are rising and climate is changing, science cannot give us very accurate assessments of the speed or scale of these changes.
 Trends in climate change and sea-level rise may present different impacts for different communities, so local governments and environmental managers must assess their vulnerability and rely on the best available science.

 “While it is impossible to attribute any single weather event to climate change, the multiplicity of extreme events combined with continuing high temperatures, melting glaciers, and sea level rise are all consistent with projections by climate scientists about how climate change will play out,” Jones said.

 Florida Sea Grant offers several resources to help governments and managers prepare for climate change.
-In addition to our Coastal Planning and Natural Systems web pages, Florida Sea Grant has several staff members dedicated to this issue.
+In addition to our Coastal Planning and Natural Systems web pages, Florida Sea Grant has staff members dedicated to this issue.
 Thomas Ruppert, coastal planning specialist and attorney, assists local governments with legal and planning issues.
-Whitney Gray, sea-level rise coordinator, focuses on developing and disseminating information to help natural resource managers understand and adapt to the impacts of sea-level rise on natural ecosystems.
 Regional extension agent Pamela Fletcher and Florida Sea Grant Director Karl Havens focus on the effects of climate change on the Everglades.
 Sea Grant faculty Alicia Betancourt, Libby Carnahan, and Holly Abeels all work with their respective counties and with broader audiences on climate-change-related and sea-level-rise-related topics.